Skip to footer content

 QR Code Generator .NET Core: Create and Read Quick Response Codes in C#: Image 4 - QR code encoded with Japanese Unicode text

-The library automatically selects Kanji mode when it detects Japanese characters, optimizing the QR code's data capacity without manual operation or configuration of data segments manually.
+The library automatically selects Kanji mode when it detects Japanese characters, optimizing the QR code's data capacity without manual configuration of data segments.
+This matters for applications targeting Japanese-speaking users, such as e-commerce platforms, restaurant menus, or travel information kiosks.

 How Do You Read QR Codes with Machine Learning?

 IronQR distinguishes itself through its machine learning-powered QR reader.
-The ML model achieves 99.99% accuracy even reading QR codes from angles or partially obscured images:
+The ML model achieves high accuracy even reading QR codes from angles or partially obscured images -- a significant advantage over traditional threshold-based detection algorithms used in many open source alternatives.

 using IronQr;